How to find articles

 - You can also submit an interlibrary loan request using COLOMBO.

-- If you prefer to go to another library that has a printed version of your article and photocopy it yourself, a list of local libraries with links to their catalogues is available on the Libraries' Web site.
+- If you prefer to go to another library that has a printed version of your article and photocopy it yourself, a list of local libraries with links to their catalogues is available on the Library Web site.